-Aldi is once again the cheapest supermarket after taking back the title from rival Lidl.
+Aldi is the cheapest supermarket of the year

-We checked the prices of 70 popular branded and own-brand groceries, including Hovis sliced bread, milk and cheese, at eight of the UK's biggest supermarkets throughout November to see how they compared.
+We checked the prices of 68 popular branded and own-brand groceries, including milk, cheese and Hovis sliced bread, at eight of the UK's biggest supermarkets throughout December to see how they compared.

 The table shows how much our shopping cost on average: